A vine that, over several years, may create a dense, tangled mat

 Small, green, usually slender, arrowhead shaped leaves,

-1-1.5" long, turn purple-brown in full sun and drought conditions.
+1-1.5" long, which turn purple-brown in full sun and drought conditions.

 A food plant of the